TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

 Enter Search Terms Arctic saw 2nd warmest year, smallest winter sea ice coverage on record in 2017 AROUND NOAA // Special report: 2016 extreme weather events and ties to climate change What are your chances for a white Christmas?
-South for the winter: NOAA’s GOES-S satellite arrives in Florida ahead of 2018 launch U.S. had 3rd warmest year to date, 7th warmest November on record
+South for the winter: NOAA’s GOES-S satellite arrives in Florida ahead of 2018 launch This holiday season, give the gift of peace of mind

 *   About our agency
 *   News and features